karunakarrao/DevOps/Helm/helm-notes.md

 there we modify the value.yml file which reflects the data.
 A simple task.
 The charge is applied to your customer, they release.
 Why the need for an additional?
 Why can't you just say?
 The.
 My site.
 I mean, what?
 And need the release.
 So why not just use this sort of like helping?
 Without.
 Simple reason why it needs more.
 So we can look.
 A second.
 Independent.
 Even though they're the same releases.
 Now this can be useful in a lot of scenarios.
 And another reason for what?
 Team.
 They're different.
 Website.
 Once they get something working correctly on the development side.
 The same way.
 Let those.
 Because.
 Very basic.
 What if we want to deploy?
 Ready for?
 Thousands of stocks and readily available in different home repositories.
 There are different providers who are hosting.
 Community operators.
 And you don't have to go to interview.
 All of these repositories now have.
 Single location.

+### Q. Difference between Helm2 vs Helm3?
+Tailer:     In helm2 there is a middle-men component known as "Tailer" which will communicate with K8S cluster. later it was removed in Helm3 due to security reasons and access issues with the K8s cluster. there are limits can be set using RBAC.

+3-way strategic merge patch:    in Helm 2 if a deployed application has been modified manually with out using the helm charts, then that is been not recorded as a version. where as in Helm3 there a check will use that live object commpared with current and old chart. this is how it will come to know the changes.